kstewart/kstewart.me/_posts/2010-03-14-3-Is-The-Magic-Number.markdown

+---
+layout: post
+title: 3 Is The Magic Number
+---

 More or less.
 At least, when it comes to software development these days.
 That's not to say it's a hard and fast number, but it is the sweet spot in my experience.
 But, before people start raking me over the coals asking, *"Do you actually believe only 3 people could write something as complex as Photoshop?"* let me set the context here and now *(Oh, and to answer the previous question, Yes)* :

 * A large percentage of software development is in building Web applications and lately smaller, mobile applications for iPhones, Android devices and Blackberrys.